-For infants, a bag with the food, drink and other items they needed during the flight can be carried as hand luggage.
+For infants, a bag up to 10 kg with food, drinks, and other items needed during the flight can be carried as hand luggage.

 Although infants are not entitled to their own seat, they are entitled to a free baggage allowance of 1 piece of checked baggage up to 10 kg (except when the adult purchased the Lite fare).
 You cannot purchase additional baggage for an infant.
 If the maximum weight for the infant’s baggage allowance is exceeded, the following overweight baggage fees apply: